Zero-Resource Knowledge-Grounded Dialogue Generation: Experiments

 \subsection{Implementation Details}

 We index the sentences in the knowledge corpus with an open source Lucene.Net,\footnote{\url{http://lucenenet.apache.org}} employ the internal ranker of Lucene (basically a BM25 model \cite{robertson1995okapi}) as $rel(\cdot,\cdot)$, and set the number of retrieved candidates (i.e., $l$) as $10$.
 The function $\operatorname{Sim}(\cdot, \cdot)$ in Section \ref{neuralmodels} is defined as Bleu-2 \cite{papineni2002bleu}.
 We choose UNILM Base (110M) and implement the model with the code in \url{https://github.com/microsoft/unilm}.
 We find that replacing $D_{\text{KL}}(q(Z_\alpha) \Vert p(Z_\alpha|C,Z_k))$ in Eq. \ref{eq:M-step} with a mean squared error in optimization can enhance model performance, probably because \textit{$Z_\alpha$} is a continuous variable.
-The model is trained on a 4$\times$Tesla V100 machine with a batch size $10$, a maximum input length $256$, and a maximum output length $40$.
+The model is trained with a batch size $10$, a maximum input length $256$, and a maximum output length $40$.
 The threshold $\lambda$ and the maximum step $M$ in Algorithm \ref{algo} are set as $0.2$ and $100,000$ respectively.
-The learning rate is set as $0.00003$ and the warmup step is set as $500$.
+The learning rate is set as $0.00003$ and the warmup step is set as $1000$.
 In training, we evaluate the model per $5,000$ steps on the validation set with unigram F1 \cite{dinan2018wizard} as a metric.
 The training procedure will be terminated if we find F1 begins to drop.
-In decoding, we exploit beam search with a beam size $5$.
+To draw a fair comparison, we keep the same evaluation procedure with the existing models.
+During test time, we exploit beam search with a beam size $5$.
+We apply knowledge selection module $p(y|C,Z)$ to select K knowledge sentences from all M knowledge sentences(M>=K) to meet the capacity constraint of UniLM(e.g., 256 in our setting).